Inebriateduck/RedEye_Pipeline/README.md

 ![Header](./RedEye_Banner.png)

 # Overview
-RedEye is a data scraping pipeline intended for use in cross sectional surveys by users with limited programming expertise.
-It is designed to rapidly extract author-linked metadata (ie; emails, institutions, etc...) from a list of provided PMIDs or an OVID output file.
-RedEye is designed with scalability in mind, employing aggressive multithreading to enable extremely rapid extractions of metadata - at default settings this is n-1 cores, where n is the number of threads available in the system, but this can be modified at will.
+RedEye is a metadata scraping pipeline for use in cross sectional surveys, and is designed with accessibility for users with limited programming expertise in mind.
+By leveraging multi-threading, it is able to rapidly extracted author linked metadata (ie; author emails, institutions, etc...) from a provided list of PMIDs or an OVID output file.
+Via these methods, the contact information of tens of thousands of authors can be extracted within minutes.

 #### Please cite this repository if you use the software within
 ```
 Fry, D., Al-Khafaji, W. RedEye Pipeline [Software].
 (V1.0).
 Toronto: Daniel Fry (2025).
 [Accession date] Retrieved from https://github.com/Inebriateduck/RedEye_Pipeline
-DOI: 10.5281/zenodo.16996504
+10.5281/zenodo.16996503
 ```

 # Technical notes